kmeganiz/stats-preview-card-component-main/README.md

 ```

 3. Add the content in:
-3.1.
+a.
 For heading using this tag: <h1>
-3.2.
+b.
 For paragraph I am using this tag: <p>
-3.3.
+c.
 For the stat will be using unordered list, this tag: <ul> and then remove the bullet in the css style using:
   ```
   .stat ul {list-style-type: none;}
   ```